marioamgad9/Tweetx/README.md

 * **Followers**: Handles showing the list of followers for the user and basic actions on them.

+## Areas for improvement

+* The caching system could be more personalized to cache followers for each users and not have to clear cache every time the user signs out.
+* Handle empty states for lists to show an illustration and a refresh button
+* Authenticate user using access token not just userID.
+(I only used userID as the app doesn't have access to any private data, it only shows public info like followers list and their tweets)
+* Ideally, I would have invested more than 15 mins in designing the user interface.
+* Implement header that stretches to top when bouncing from scroll.
+* Make profile picture and background clickable to present a fullscreen image overlay.

 ## Requirements

 - iOS 12.1+